 If you are interested in EATC’s documentation, please click here.

 The Training & Exercises branch translates these achievements into multinational training events, such as European Air-to-Air Refuelling Training (EART), Disabled Aircraft Recovery Training (DART) or Combined Air Terminal Operations (CATO) courses, Combined Air Terminal Training (CATT) and Advanced Combined Air Terminal Training (ACATT).
 The branch also supports the European Tactical Airlift Programme (ETAP).

 The Policy and Support Division is structured in various branches, each supporting the activities and proceedings of the command group and the two main divisions: political-military aspects, legal domain, communication and information systems, quality management, or analysis, administrative and financial support.

 The Policy and Legal affairs branch plays a leading role coordinating with the member nations and third parties.
 This is of utmost importance, as EATC draws on strong cooperation with other European stakeholders in the air mobility domain.
-The branch also develops long and medium-term strategies, common policy and legal frameworks.
+The branch also develops long and medium term strategies, common policy and legal frameworks.

-The EATC CIS experts support the set-up the EATC IT and prepare it to the requirements of this new decade.
+The EATC CIS experts support the set-up of the EATC IT and prepare it to the requirements of this new decade.

 The Analysis and Reporting branch offers mission analysis and statistics to the member nations to facilitate the identification and monitoring of critical indicators.
 It is also responsible for the ATARES accountancy of exchanged flying hours and services between the EATC member nations.